Fordham Dispute Resolution Society

 The Dispute Resolution Society accepts new student members each summer and fall based on performance in the Society's Summer Intramural Competition.

 Fordham's Dispute Resolution Society is a student-run organization that competes in domestic and international inter-school competitions in various forms of Alternative Dispute Resolution (ADR).
 These competitions allow students to develop practical skills during their tenure in law school.
 Skills in oral advocacy, brief writing, research, negotiation, mediation, and arbitration can all be developed through preparation, practice, and competition.
-The Society is among the top 10 programs in ADR across the country and was nominated as the ABA Chapter of the Year in 2003.
+The Society is among the top ADR programs across the country and was nominated as the ABA Chapter of the Year in 2003.
 Theory and practical skills training provide Society members with a foundation for practice in ADR, litigation, or transactional work that is rivaled only by Fordham's clinical program.

 Students accepted into the Society become integral to Fordham's most successful student competition group.
 The Dispute Resolution Society has an unparalleled record in competition performance - winning innumerable awards during the Society's short history, including National Champions, Regional Champions, Best Oralists, and Best Memorandum honors.